hotdogontology/AP-CSA-Unit-2/README.md

 ### 1. Setup
 - Accept the assignment from the GitHub Classroom link provided in Google Classroom.
-- Clone the repository to your local machine.
+- Open the repository in GitHub Codespaces.
+(Or clone to your local machine and use your preferred IDE.)
-- Open the project in Eclipse.

 ### 2. Implement Methods
 - Open `Main.java`.